 DLL dependencies

 When a program or a DLL uses a DLL function in another DLL, a dependency is created.
 Therefore, the program is no longer self-contained, and the program may experience problems if the dependency is broken.
-For example, the program may not run if one of the following actions occurs:
+For example, the program may not run if one of the following actions occurs:- A dependent DLL is upgraded to a new version.

-• A dependent DLL is fixed.
+- A dependent DLL is fixed.

-• A dependent DLL is overwritten with an earlier version.
+- A dependent DLL is overwritten with an earlier version.

-• A dependent DLL is removed from the computer.
+- A dependent DLL is removed from the computer.

 The following list describes the changes that have been introduced in Microsoft Windows 2000 and in later Windows operating systems to help minimize dependency issues:

-• Windows File Protection
+- Windows File Protection

 In Windows File Protection, the operating system prevents system DLLs from being updated or deleted by an unauthorized agent.
-Therefore, when a program installation tries to remove or update a DLL that is defined as a system DLL, Windows File Protection will look for a valid digital signature.
+Therefore, when a program installation tries to remove or update a DLL that is defined as a system DLL, Windows File Protection will look for a valid digital signature. - Private DLLs

 Private DLLs let you isolate a program from changes that are made to shared DLLs.
 Private DLLs use version-specific information or an empty .local file to enforce the version of the DLL that is used by the program.
 To use private DLLs, locate your DLLs in the program root folder.
 Then, for new programs, add version-specific information to the DLL.
 For old programs, use an empty .local file.
 Each method tells the operating system to use the private DLLs that are located in the program root folder.